apigee/apigeetool-node/README.md

 #### Optional parameters

+`--long  -l`
+(optional) Returns additional information about the API proxy or Node.js app, including the URL to use as the base path for each one.

 `--baseuri   -L`
 (optional) The base URL for you organization on Apigee Edge.
 The default is the base URL for Apigee cloud deployments is `api.enterprise.apigee.com`.
 For on premise deployments, the base URL may be different.

 `--debug -D`
 (optional) Returns additional information about the API proxy deployments including router and message processor IDs.

 `--verbose   -V`
 (optional) Prints additional information about the operation.

 `--json  -j`
 (optional) Returns the result in JSON format.

 `--revision  -r`
 (optional) Filters the list by the specified revision number.

-`--long  -l`
-(optional) Returns additional information about the API proxy.

 # <a name="original"></a>Original Tool